General officers in the Confederate States Army: General

 Originally five officers in the Confederate States Army were appointed to the rank of general, and only two more would follow.
 These generals occupied the senior posts in the Confederate Army, mostly entire army or military department commanders and advisers to Jefferson Davis.
 This rank was equivalent to the general in the modern U.S. Army.
 The grade is often referred to in modern writings as "full general" to help differentiate it from the generic term "general", meaning simply "general officer".

 All Confederate generals were enrolled in the ACSA to ensure that they outranked all militia officers, except for Edmund Kirby Smith, who was appointed general late in the war and into the PACS.
 Pierre G.T.
 Beauregard, had also initially been appointed a PACS general, was elevated to ACSA two months later with the same date of rank.
 These generals outranked all other grades of generals and lesser officers in the Confederate States Army.
+All were graduates of the United States Military Academy and were former officers in the United States Army.

 The first group of officers appointed to general was Samuel Cooper, Albert Sidney Johnston, Robert E. Lee, Joseph E. Johnston, and Pierre G.T.
 Beauregard, with their seniority in that order.
 This ordering caused Cooper, a staff officer who would not see combat, to be the senior general officer in the CSA.
 That seniority strained the relationship between Joseph E. Johnston and Jefferson Davis.
 Johnston considered himself the senior officer in the Confederate States Army and resented the ranks that President Davis had authorized.
 However, his previous position in the U.S. Army was staff, not line, which was a criterion for Davis regarding establishing seniority and rank in the subsequent Confederate States Army.

-On February 17, 1864, Congress passed legislation to allow President Davis to appoint an officer to command the Trans-Mississippi Department in the Far West, with the rank of general in the PACS.
+On February 17, 1864, the Confederate Congress passed legislation to allow President Davis to appoint an officer to command the Trans-Mississippi Department in the Far West, with the rank of general in the PACS.
 Edmund Kirby Smith was the only officer appointed to this position.
 Braxton Bragg was appointed a general in the ACSA with a date of rank of April 6, 1862, the day his commanding officer Gen. Albert Sidney Johnston died in combat at Shiloh/Pittsburg Landing.

 The Confederate Congress passed legislation in May 1864 to allow for "temporary" general officers in the PACS, to be appointed by Davis and confirmed by the C.S.
 Senate and given a non-permanent command by Davis.

-John Bell Hood was appointed a "temporary" general on July 18, 1864, the date he took command of the Army of Tennessee in the Atlanta Campaign, but the Congress did not later confirm this appointment, and he reverted to his rank of lieutenant general in January 1865.
+John Bell Hood was appointed a "temporary" general on July 18, 1864, the date he took command of the Army of Tennessee in the Atlanta campaign, but the Congress did not later confirm this appointment, and he reverted to his rank of lieutenant general in January 1865.
 Later in March 1865, shortly before the end of the war, Hood's status was spelled out by the Confederate States Senate, which stated: